By Whole30 headmistress Melissa Hartwig, who sometimes has a very hard job

 Let me be clear—ALL kombucha uses sugar in the fermentation process.
 But some brands are transparent about that, and others are not.
 This means if you’re walking through Whole Foods and pick up a bottle of Health-Ade, you’ll have to put it back on the shelf, because they choose to provide a full list of ingredients.
 They’re transparent.
 I like that about them, but it also rules them out for the Whole30.
 This kind of sucks.

 But when you look at GT’s label… no sugar.
 Cool.
-It looks compliant.
+It looks compatible.
 So you can drink it.

 *Still other brands of kombucha (like Kevita) use sugar in the fermentation process, AND add sweetener after the fact.
 This rules it out for the program, because if you look at the ingredient list, you’ll see “stevia.”
 This part isn’t tricky.
 They add sweetener to the finished product to make it sweeter.
 It’s out.